RostislavScheglov/nestTestSpendBase/README.md

     "lon":"-0.127647"
 }`

-and you can add `"part" ` with keywords to it aswell
+and you can add `"part" ` with keywords to it as well